 What help is available?

-You are entitled to free prescriptions for your epilepsy (and all other) medications.
+You are entitled to free prescriptions for your epilepsy medications.
 You may be able to get financial help towards the cost of travel to medical appointments and to work.
 You may also be entitled to discounted bus, rail and tube travel in some areas.
 You may be eligible for some welfare benefits and tax credits.
 If you need support with daily living or equipment, an assessment from social services may be helpful.
-There may be help available if you are a carer of a person with epilepsy.
+There may be help available if you care for a person with epilepsy.

 Your entitlements will depend on what your epilepsy is like and how it affects you.
 The information below includes contact details and links to sources of information and help.

 People with epilepsy are entitled to free prescriptions for their anti-epileptic medication, as well as for any other prescribed drugs (but not dental treatment or eye tests).
 This is called 'medical exemption'.
 To apply for free prescriptions in England, fill in the form FP92A, available from your doctor's surgery.
 It is important to carry your medical exemption card in case you are asked to show this when you collect your prescription.
 In Scotland, Wales and Northern Ireland all prescriptions are free.

 NHS low income scheme (LIS)

-If you are on a low income or benefits you may be able to claim back some of your costs of travelling to some medical appointments, under the Healthcare Travel Costs Scheme (opens new window) (HTCS).
+If you are on a low income or benefits you may be able to claim back some of your costs of travelling to some medical appointments, under the Healthcare Travel Costs Scheme (HTCS).
 The Low Income Scheme may also cover some dental and eye care costs.
 Call the Low Income Scheme helpline on 0300 330 1343 for details.